 Since its publication in 2001, this packaging standard has become widely accepted and has become adopted by major retailers, manufacturers and packaging businesses around the world.
-LRQA assesses to version 4 of the packaging Standard with the next revision expected in 2014.
-Updates and transition information will be posted to this site in due course.
+LRQA assesses to version 5 of the packaging Standard published in July 2015.

 Benefits of BRC Global Standard for Packaging and Packaging Materials

 Customer satisfaction – a single comprehensive verification program enabling regular reporting to food retailers and other parties as agreed.

 Best practice – assurance that systems in place are working to enable production of safe packaging.